maryannh/camjam-kit-1/worksheet.md

     - An LED requires 1 ground pin and 1 GPIO pin, with a current limiting resistor
     - A buzzer requires 1 ground pin and 1 GPIO pin

-    *Each component requires its own individual GPIO pin, but components can share a ground pin and we will use the breadboard to enable this.*
+    Each component requires its own individual GPIO pin, but components can share a ground pin.
+We will use the breadboard to enable this.

 1. Place the components on the breadboard and connect them to the Raspberry Pi GPIO pins according to the following diagram: